icewolfz/jiMUD/docs/codeeditor.md

     - `Eye color` monster's eye color, pick from predefined list or supply any color you wish
     - `Hair color` monster's hair color, pick from predefined list or supply any color you wish
     - `Gender` the monster's gender, male, female, or none
-    - `Body type` allows you to pick a body type to set the inital limbs for monster, if not set will be determined based on race
+    - `Body type` allows you to pick a body type to set the initial limbs for monster, if not set will be determined based on race
-  - `Advanced properties` Advanced options that while usefule are not always needed
+  - `Advanced properties` Advanced options that while useful are not always needed
     - `No corpse` will the monster leave a corpse, string will be displayed to player and no corpse left, if "" no message and no corpse, $N/$n replaced with monster's name
-    - `No limbs` will the limbs be dropped on the groud, if "" no limbs and no message, else message displayed to player, $L/$l will be replaced with limb name, $N/$n replaced with monster's name
+    - `No limbs` will the limbs be dropped on the ground, if "" no limbs and no message, else message displayed to player, $L/$l will be replaced with limb name, $N/$n replaced with monster's name
-  - `Movement` determine if the monste will wander randomly or a set list of direction
+  - `Movement` determine if the monster will wander randomly or a set list of direction
     - `Speed` he speed the monster moves in heartbeats, must be set to enable movement
     - `Patrol route` a set list of exits the monster will attempt to follow
     - `No walk rooms` a list of room file names that the monster can no enter, allows containment of monster to a general area, **Note** filenames should always include the trailing `.c`